 In the colonies, the mixing possibilities were endless.
-Say, Mestizos and Mulattoes could have a child (a sambo), which in turn could have children with any other race.
+Say, a Mestizo and a Mulatto could have a child (a sambo), which in turn could have children with any other race.
 So by the 18th century, ‘caste’ paintings had appeared.
 They were charts that showed how to call a person according to the ethnicity of each of his/her parents.

 And at the bottom of the pyramid

-At the bottom of this social and legal hierarchy were the full-blooded Natives and Africans.
+At the bottom of this legal hierarchy were the full-blooded Natives and Africans.

 The indigenous population could own some land -like the whites- but only communal land granted by the king, not private properties.
 They were taxed the most.
 And although they were not technically enslaved, in practice, they were.